Skip to main content

 The sandbox architecture has three components, all managed by CoreWeave:

-• Control plane: where administrators create and manage runners and profiles, accessed through the CoreWeave Intelligent CLI or directly through a REST API.
+• Control plane: where administrators create and manage runners and the policy each one carries, accessed through the CoreWeave Intelligent CLI or directly through a REST API.

 • Data plane: a global endpoint for sandbox operations.
 The Python client connects to the data plane to start sandboxes, run commands, and stream output.